m-elbeltagi/m-elbeltagi.github.io/README.md

 ## Professional Experience

 **_Research Assistant/Data Analyst_ @ Carleton University - Physics Department (_May 2018 - Present_)**
-- Spearheaded the collection, storage and analysis of laboratory sensor data using **Python** and LabVIEW, enhancing the operational efficiency of particle physics experiment through uninterrupted monitoring and maintenance of a complex detector system.
+- Headed the collection, storage and analysis of laboratory sensor data using **Python** and LabVIEW, enhancing the operational efficiency of particle physics experiment through uninterrupted monitoring and maintenance of a complex detector system.
 - Developed a **Python** package for signal processing and time-series analysis (with **visualization** and **reports**), enabling pattern recognition and predictive maintenance that significantly reduced the risk of dielectric breakdowns in HV equipment.
 - Applied innovative Monte Carlo methods in **machine learning** to improve probability density estimation for detector events, which sharpened the precision of measurement uncertainty.